frederic-perez/Cardiac-electrophysiology/glossary.md

 __first-in-class__ _n_ Drugs that use a new and unique mechanism of action for treating a medical condition according to FDA 2011 Novel New Drugs.
 __French catheter scale__ _n_ (French scale, French gauge) [[Wikipedia]](https://en.wikipedia.org/wiki/French_catheter_scale) Commonly used to measure the size of a catheter.
 It is most often abbreviated as Fr, but can often be seen abbreviated as Fg, FR or F. The diameter of a round catheter in millimeters can be determined by dividing the French size by 3.
 __heart__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/Heart)
+__hypoperfusion__ _n_ Inadequate blood flow to a single organ or through the entire circulatory system.
 __implantable cardioverter-defibrillator__ _n_ (ICD) [[Wikipedia]](https://en.wikipedia.org/wiki/Implantable_cardioverter-defibrillator)
 __infarct__ _n_ An area of tissue that undergoes necrosis as a result of obstruction of local blood supply, as by a thrombus or embolus. _Syn_ infarction
 __innervate__ _v_ __1__ To supply (an organ or a body part) with nerves. __2__ To stimulate (a nerve, muscle, or body part) to action.